Clinical Psychology

 2001

-My research broadly addresses issues of health equity affecting African Americans and other underrepresented communities, with emphasis on cancer disparities.
-Since 2010, I have served as community engagement core director within three institutional research programs: The Georgetown-Howard Center for Clinical and Translational Science (CTSA); the NIMHD Center of Excellence in Health Disparities in the Nation’s Capital; and the Howard University Research Centers in Minority Institutions (RCMI) Program.
+My research broadly addresses issues of health affecting people who have not optimally benefited from the American health system.
+My area of emphasis is cancer disparities.
+I serve as community engagement core director for the Georgetown-Howard Center for Clinical and Translational Science (CTSA); the NIMHD Center of Excellence in Health Disparities in the Nation’s Capital (2019-2023); the Howard University Research Centers in Minority Institutions (RCMI) Program; the American Cancer Society Cancer Health Research Center at Howard University; and the Howard-Hopkins Comprehensive Partnership for Cancer Research.
 Within these grant-funded centers, I facilitated collaborative, participatory research among scientists and between community stakeholders and academic partners.
 As a result, my function within the Howard University research environment has evolved into the role of an “executive scientist”.
 In this capacity, I have connected researchers with one another and with external collaborators who broaden the community contexts of health disparities research.
 I have created pilot research programs that promote community-engaged research; developed technical assistance protocols to help community organizations build capacity to capture and use programmatic data to answer research questions; and trained community representatives and researchers to build sustainable partnerships.

 Social and Behavioal Science (SBS) is concerned with the science and practice of addressing the intrapersonal, interpersonal, and group level (micro, meso, macro) factors that influence decisions, behaviors, policies, and environments that have a bearing on the health of the individual and the population.
 Prominent areas of concern include the knowledge, attitudes, beliefs, social and cultural norms, systems of care, and policies and laws that govern personal behavior.
 SBS seeks to promote the health of the public by assuring that approaches take into account the socio-cultural, linguistic, economic, organizational and systemic variation among groups and localities.SBS work in public health can take a variety of forms.
 Examples include, but are not limited to:Program planner or evaluatorProgram managerHealth educatorHealth interventionistPublic health advocateHealth communications specialistHealth researchThe objective of this course is to develop capacity to understand and apply principles of health behavior theory in the context of public health and public health social work.
 The primary questions to be explored in the course include:What are the theories that underlie health behaviors?How are behavioral theories incorporated into public health practice and research?What are the optimal strategies for disseminating evidence-based behavioral interventions for public healthHow can behavioral intervention strategies be improved?Through assigned readings, classroom discussions, individual assignments, and guided independent study, students will acquire the foundational competencies of the MPH degree:History and philosophy of public health as well as its core values, concepts, functions, and leadership rolesConcepts, methods, and tools of public health data collection, analysis and interpretation, and the evidence-based reasoning and informatics approaches that are essential to public health practiceSystems thinking regarding the dynamic interactions among sectors, organizations, and actors with which public health professionals interact to achieve health improvementsPopulation health concepts, and the processes, approaches, and interventions that identify and address the major health-related needs and concerns of populationsBiological, environmental, socio-economic, behavioral, cultural, and other factors that impact human health, influence the global and societal burden of disease, and contribute to health disparitiesIdentification and pursuit of opportunities for promoting health and preventing disease across the life span and for enhancing public health preparednessConcepts of project implementation and management, including planning, budgeting, human resources, assessment, and evaluationCharacteristics and organizational structures of the U.S. health care system and how they compare to health care systems in other countriesLegal, ethical, economic, and regulatory dimensions of health care and public health policy, the roles, influences, and responsibilities of the different agencies and branches of government, and approaches to developing, evaluating, and advocating for public health policiesPublic health-specific communication and social marketing, including technical and professional writing and the use of mass media and electronic technologyThe cultural context of public health issues and respectful engagement with people of different cultures and socioeconomic strataPrinciples of effective functioning within and across organizations and as members of interdisciplinary and interprofessional teams